Low-income Energy Assistance Program

 About the Program

 As energy costs continue to rise, help is available for Boulder County residents who struggle to pay their winter heating bills.
-LEAP, the Low-income Energy Assistance Program, is accepting applications now through April 30, 2014.
+LEAP, the Low-income Energy Assistance Program, accepts applications during the cold season.

 Who is Eligible